 Endowed scholarship funds are designed to be permanent and perpetual; they can be created with a gift in the amount of $10,000 or more.
 Make a one-time gift, or fulfill the commitment over a period of time.
 The principal of the fund is invested in the Archdiocese of Los Angeles Investment Pool and remains untouched and the interest income is awarded annually to students.
 This way, the endowment can last into perpetuity.

 Annual scholarships can be established with an outright gift of any amount.
+For example, the cost to educate one child at BMHS is approximately $15,000.
+A gift of this amount to a named scholarship makes for a wonderful tribute to a loved one.
 Unlike endowed scholarships, an annual scholarship is not a permanent fund and is awarded only as long as you (or others) choose to contribute to the fund.

 Establishing Scholarship Criteria